-Unfortunately, there are no legal online Michigan casinos.
+Unfortunately, there is no legal online casino in Michigan.
 This is because online casino gambling is still illegal in the state, and anyone caught placing bets on out of state sites or illegal sites can be prosecuted for breaking the law.
 Any site that tells you that you can play legally should be treated as a scam.
-You can bet in casinos in Michigan, however, as long as they are land-based and hold full licenses.
+You can bet in any casino in Michigan, as long as it is a land-based one and holds full licenses.
 There are commercial casinos as well as tribal casinos within the boundaries of the state.

 Just as with sports betting and online casinos, online poker remains illegal for all players in Michigan.
 You are permitted to play poker and to gamble upon the game, but only in land-based, private games.
 This does not allow for public poker rooms to open, and the enforcement of the ban on internet poker in Michigan is strict.

 While there are bills waiting to go through the state legal system that may well change the landscape of gambling in Michigan, it’s worth taking a step back to see how things got to where they are now.
 Michigan has come a long way from an originally very restrictive view of gambling.
 It has legalized pari-mutuel track betting, set up a charitable state lottery, worked closely with Native American tribes to facilitate tribal casinos and set up and regulated several large casinos.
 It just remains to be seen whether or not online and sports betting will also be allowed in the future.
 Another tendency is that nowadyas, the DFS betting sites get more and more popularity and are already legal in some of the nearby states.
 The DFS in Indiana is only an example.
 Check out the next timeline if you want to find out more about the gambling legacy in this state though.